Ranking all of West Ham’s Premier League managers from worst to best

 10. Glenn Roeder

-There’s an argument for Roeder being bottom of this list, having relegated a more talented West Ham squad.
-Certainly the decision to play Ian Pearce up front instead of actual strikers was a low point.
+There’s an argument for Roeder being bottom of this list, having relegated a more talented West Ham squad – and possibly the most talented collection of players to slip out of the Premier League.

 However, he avoids that honour by virtue of his first season actually being pretty good, even if it did begin with humbling defeats against Everton (5-0) and Blackburn (7-1).

-Roeder integrated Jermain Defoe into the first team, won a league game at Old Trafford, gave Joe Cole the armband and later handed Glen Johnson his debut.
-Just a shame about how it all ended.
+The fair-haired manager integrated Jermain Defoe into the first team, won a league game at Old Trafford, gave Joe Cole the armband and later handed Glen Johnson his debut.
+If the board had backed him in the summer of 2002, West Ham may have survived.

 9. Billy Bonds